blandflakes/echo-chamber/README.md

 [![Clojars Project](http://clojars.org/echo-chamber/latest-version.svg)](http://clojars.org/echo-chamber)

-A minimalist SDK for setting up a handler for implementing an Echo application server.
+A minimalist, zero-dependency Clojure SDK for implementing an Echo skill.

-Patterned after the Alexa Skills Kit for Java.
+Patterned after the Alexa Skills Kit for Java, this SDK enables dispatching of requests via various matchers and provides helpers for various response shapes.
+A `skill` function manages dispatch of requests based on the provided `(matcher handler)` tuples.

 ## Sample Code